 To qualify for the Buy Box, the seller has to first meet four criteria:

 - Only Professional Seller accounts will be considered for the Buy Box.
 Individual Seller accounts cannot compete for the Buy Box.

 - The seller must be Buy Box Eligible.
 This was formerly called Featured Merchant Status.
 This status is no longer visible to anyone but the seller themselves within their Seller Central Account.
 To achieve and maintain Buy Box Eligibility Amazon looks at:

-- Time on the marketplace (which is approximately 2-6 months)
+- Time on the marketplace (which is approximately 2 to 6 months)

 - Sustained seller performance

-- ODR (is your Order Defect Rate): it’s comprised of customer feedback, A-to-Z Guarantee claims, and chargebacks.
+- Order Defect Rate (ODR), which is comprised of customer feedback, A-to-Z Guarantee claims, and chargebacks.